vivianmaxine/vivianmaxine.github.io/index.md

 - Convert Celsius to Fahrenheit + practiced with other customary conversions (length, capacity)
 - Declare String Variables
 - Escaping Literal Quotes in Strings
-- Quoting String with Single Quotes
+- Quoting Strings with Single Quotes
 - Escape Sequences in Strings